Photo by Skitterphoto

 I had written a post about this.
 Plagiarism is considered a sin in writing content.
 It is akin to stealing.
 Know more about this by asking – What is Plagiarism?

 If you have a lot of ideas in mind, do not put them in one sentence.
 If you cannot avoid them, separate them!
 Yes, by all means, separate them with a period, a semi-colon, or conjunction.

 Try reading your sentences and identify the concepts in a sentence, and you will find that perhaps you need to consider what you wrote.

 They get it.
 You have a service or a product you are selling.
 You can up-sell but not oversell.
 Overselling gives your audience that creepy feeling, and you would not sound like someone with authority about the content you write.

 Do not tell me that you write without considering your target audience?
 Of course, you do.
 Would it be better to interact with a set of audience that speaks your language, think your thoughts, and perhaps does the same things you love to do?
-I mean, who wouldn’t?
+I mean, who would not?

-If it helps you in remembering, the above list is alphabetical with missing letters.
-I will have to figure out and update this list to complete the alphabets.
+If it helps you remember this listicle, the above is alphabetical (but with the missing letters).
+I will have to update this list to complete the alphabet.

-With these words, write your content with confidence.
-Ciao for now.
+With these words, write your content with confidence and competence.
+Ciao, for now.